BUDGET 2017

 Minister Noonan announced a Revenue consultation regarding the proposed modernisation of the PAYE system to take effect from 1st January 2019.

-The consultation process will begin today regarding the implementation of a real time PAYE / Tax reporting regime for employers similar to that which currently operates in the UK.
+The consultation process will begin today regarding the implementation of a real time PAYE / Tax reporting regime for employers.
+He advised that it would be similar to that which currently operates in the UK.

 OTHER MEASURES

-• There was no change to the VAT rates with the 9% VAT rate applying to tourism related activities remaining unchanged.
+• There was no change to the VAT rates.
+The 9% VAT rate applying to tourism related activities remains unchanged.

 • The Minister intends to extend mortgage interest relief to 2020.
 The details of the extension will be set out in Budget 2018.

-• A tax on sugar-sweetened drinks will be introduced in 2018 which will coincide with a similar regime in the UK.
-A public consultation on the form and implementation of the tax was released today by the Department of Finance and will run until 3rd January 2017.
+• A tax on sugar-sweetened drinks will be introduced in 2018.
+This will coincide with a similar regime in the UK.
+A public consultation on the form and implementation of the tax was released today by the Department of Finance.
+It will run until 3rd January 2017.

 • The excise duty on a packet of twenty cigarettes will increase by 50c (VAT inclusive) from midnight tonight.
 A corresponding pro-rata increase will also apply to other categories of tobacco products including smoking tobacco, cigars, etc.